Waad A. Al-Otaibi, Mayson H. Alkhatib* and Abdulwahab N. Wali Pages 1232 - 1242 ( 11 )

 Results: The in vitro results indicated that CHAM-NE could potentiate the effect of MTC in sub-effective concentrations since the half-maximal inhibitory concentration (IC50) was reduced by a factor of 21.94 when compared to the MTC-NS.
 The in vivo study revealed that mice treated with CHAM-MTC showed a significant increase in the median survival time (MST= 37 days) when compared to the MTC-NS treated group (MST= 29.50 days).
 In addition, CHAM-MTC showed protective ability against the oxidative stress and hepatic damage induced by EAC and MTC treatment.

 Conclusion: The combination of MTC with CHAM-NE could be valuable in enhancing the therapeutic efficacy of MTC against EAC and in eliminating MTC-induced hepatotoxicity.

 Hepatotoxicity, oxidative stress, antioxidants, nanoemulsion, essential oils, mitomycin C.

-Department of Biochemistry, Faculty of Science, King Abdulaziz University, Jeddah, Department of Biochemistry, Faculty of Science, King Abdulaziz University, Jeddah, Department of Clinical Biochemistry, Faculty of Medicine, King Abdulaziz University, Jeddah
+Department of Biochemistry, Faculty of Science, King Abdulaziz University, Jeddah, Department of Biochemistry, Faculty of Science, King Abdulaziz University, Jeddah, Regenerative Medicine Unit, King Fahd Center for Medical Research, Jeddah